Accessibility Services and Accommodations arranges appropriate accommodations for students with disabilities under the following conditions:

 Modifications may include changes in the length of time permitted for the completion of degrees, and adaptation of the manner in which specific courses are conducted.
 Because of the diversity of individual needs relating to disabilities and the uniqueness of each class, students must discuss their requests for course modifications with their instructors each semester.

 Examinations or other procedures for evaluating students’ academic achievement shall be adapted, when necessary, to permit evaluating the achievement of students who have a disability.
 The results of the evaluation must represent the student’s achievement in the program or activity, rather than reflecting the student’s disability.
-Questions regarding appropriate evaluations may be addressed to the coordinator of Disability Support Services.
+Questions regarding appropriate evaluations may be addressed to the coordinator of Accessibility Services and Accommodations.

 It is the student’s responsibility to request test accommodations according to the procedures outlined by this policy.
 Accommodations may include but are not limited to:

-Disability Support Services does not provide the following:
+Accessibility Services and Accommodations does not provide the following:

 Students will provide instructors with a verification form to sign acknowledging receipt of the accommodation letter.
-Any questions about accommodations should be addressed to the coordinator of Disability Support Services.
+Any questions about accommodations should be addressed to the coordinator of Accessibility Services and Accommodations.

 In keeping with “reasonable accommodations” for students with disabilities as mandated by Section 504 of the Rehabilitation Act of 1973 and the 1990 Americans with Disabilities Act, the Teaching and Learning Center’s staff will do its best to provide a distraction-reduced environment in conjunction with extended time for testing.

-For those students who qualify for extended time and alternate location, and who have set up appropriate accommodations through the Disability Support Services Office, the Teaching and Learning Center will provide exam proctoring provided the following guidelines are adhered to:
+For those students who qualify for extended time and alternate location, and who have set up appropriate accommodations through the Accessibility Services and Accommodations Office, the Teaching and Learning Center will provide exam proctoring provided the following guidelines are adhered to:

 In testing situations, students with print disabilities, such as visual impairments and learning disabilities, may be eligible to use reader services.
-Students must check with the coordinator of Disability Support Services to see if they are eligible.
-The Kurzweil software is available for students to use, or a reader can be a DSS staff person, except in special cases where technical subjects require more expertise.
-Decisions on who shall be a reader are made on a case-by-case basis by the coordinator of Disability Support Services.
+Students must check with the coordinator of Accessibility Services and Accommodations to see if they are eligible.
+The Kurzweil software is available for students to use, or a reader can be a ASA staff person, except in special cases where technical subjects require more expertise.
+Decisions on who shall be a reader are made on a case-by-case basis by the coordinator of Accessibility Services and Accommodations.

 Eligible students are encouraged to enroll in their own individual account with RFB&D. If there is a membership fee, the student is responsible for the payment.
 Students may also contact the State Commission for the Blind to see if they are eligible for financial assistance.
 Students will contact academic departments for required textbook information for the courses they enroll in.
 Students are responsible for ordering and returning the recordings they will need.

-If the student has difficulty obtaining textbook information from course instructors, the student must contact the coordinator of Disability Support Services.
+If the student has difficulty obtaining textbook information from course instructors, the student must contact the coordinator of Accessibility Services and Accommodations.

 Title II of the ADA and Section 504 of the Rehabilitation Act do not state that an institution must make course substitutions as reasonable accommodations for students with disabilities; rather, these laws state that the institution must consider whether making such a substitution would be a reasonable accommodation.
 A substitution is not reasonable if it would result in lowering academic standards or requiring substantial program alteration.
 Therefore, while a course substitution could be a possibility, it is not an obligation.

-To initiate a request for a foreign language substitution, students must meet with the coordinator of Disability Support Services (DSS) and provide appropriate documentation of a severe, language-based learning disability that would warrant a course substitution as a reasonable accommodation.
+To initiate a request for a foreign language substitution, students must meet with the coordinator of ASA and provide appropriate documentation of a severe, language-based learning disability that would warrant a course substitution as a reasonable accommodation.
 The student must also fill out a Course Substitution Request Form and sign the Consent for Release of Confidential Information.

 Application forms, procedures and additional information